backend-developers-ltd/ComputeHorde/README.md

 Each hardware class supported by ComputeHorde has a configurable weight parameter.
 These weights determine the relative contribution of a miner's work to their ultimate score.
-This allows the network to prioritize specific hardware classes based on their utility and demand, creating a flexible and fair reward structure.
+This allows the network to prioritize specific hardware classes based on utility and demand, creating a flexible and fair reward structure.

 ## Components